 The books are also, in the words of Stephen King, “shrewd mystery tales”, and each book is constructed in the manner of a Sherlock Holmes-style mystery adventure.
 The stories are told from a third person limited point of view with very few exceptions.

 J K ROWLING

 Joanne “Jo” Rowling, born 31 July 1965), pen names J. K. Rowling and Robert Galbraith, is a British novelist, screenwriter and film producer best known as the author of the Harry Potter fantasy series.
 The books have gained worldwide attention, won multiple awards, and sold more than 400 million copies.
 They have become the best-selling book series in history and been the basis for a series of films which is the second highest-grossing film series in history.

 Born in Yate, Gloucestershire, England, Rowling was working as a researcher and bilingual secretary for Amnesty International when she conceived the idea for the Harry Potter series while on a delayed train from Manchester to London in 1990.

 Rowling has lived a “rags to riches” life story, in which she progressed from living on state benefits to multi-millionaire status within five years.
 She is the United Kingdom’s best-selling living author, with sales in excess of £238m.

-The Harry Potter books have also gained recognition for sparking an interest in reading among the young at a time when children were thought to be abandoning books for computers and television,
+The Harry Potter books have gained recognition for sparking an interest in reading among the young at a time when children were thought to be abandoning books for computers and television,